Cord v2: serialization for security-sensitive systems

 struct Message { id: u32, status: Evolving<Status> }

-big-endian, which is predictable and fast to encode and decode.
-For a
+is predictable and simple to encode and decode.
+For a size-sensitive protocol,

 Try it